CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

   - sudo chmod 600 /mnt/4GB.swap
   - sudo mkswap /mnt/4GB.swap
   - sudo nano /etc/fstab
-    - Add or replace the existing swap line with the following line (at the end), then "CtrlX" and then "CtrlO" to save
+    - Add (or replace the existing swap line) the following line at the end, then "CtrlX" and then "CtrlO" to save
     - /mnt/4GB.swap swap swap defaults 0 0

 4) REBOOT !!